 How to Set and Reach Your Financial Goals

-You’ve probably thought about other life goals: getting fit or healthy, becoming more intentional with your time, or learning a new skill.
-But what about money goals?
+Before we dive in, let’s break down what financial goals even are.
+You probably plan out other life goals (especially around the new year)—things like getting fit or healthy, becoming more intentional with your time, or learning a new skill.
+But what about starting healthier, more intentional money habits?

-Think of where you want to be—financially—in the next five, 10 and 20 years.
-What about next year?
-Thinking about the big and small things is what you have to do when you’re writing out your goals.
+Financial goals are where you want to be with your money in the next five, 10 and 20 years.
+Or even next year.
+You’ve got to think about the big and small things when you’re writing out your goals.

-And writing out you must.
-Goals are actionable dreams.
-So the first action step is to write them down.
-When you put goals into words and keep them in front of your face as both a reminder and a motivation, you’re beginning to bring them to life.
-So give them breath.
+And yes, you have to write them out.
+Goals are dreams in action.
+And the first step to putting them into action is writing them down.
+When you put goals into words and keep them in front of your face as both a reminder and a motivation, you’re bringing them to life.
+So, give your financial goals breath.
 Write them down.

 1. Create and stick to a budget.